The Financial Technology Law Review: Saudi Arabia

 - the Electronic Transactions Law.

-To further demonstrate Saudi Arabia's initiative to cope with the digital market, a fintech guide was issued in February 2019 by Fintech Saudi3 highlighting the regulations governing the industry, the framework of their application and the options available for foreign investors to enter the Saudi fintech market.
-An updated version was published in July 2019.
-The release of a new version so soon after the original indicates that changes are happening rapidly in Saudi Arabian fintech law and that the country is paying close attention to the growth of fintech.
+To further demonstrate Saudi Arabia's initiatives to cope with the digital market, a fintech guide was issued in February 2019 by Fintech Saudi3 highlighting the regulations governing the industry, the framework of their application and the options available for foreign investors to enter the Saudi fintech market.
+An updated version was published in July 2019 and July 2020.
+The release of new annual versions indicates that changes are happening rapidly in Saudi Arabian fintech law and that the country is paying close attention to the growth of fintech.

-This is also evendenced through the introduction of Fintech Saudi and its regular updates on the new laws and activities issued regarding the formation and regulation of fintech companies.
+This is also evidenced through the introduction of Fintech Saudi and its regular updates on the new laws and activities issued regarding the formation and regulation of fintech companies.

-Furthermore, Fintech Saudi recently issued its 2019 report, which serves as a summary of the fintech ecosystem in Saudi Arabia while highlighting the developments undertaken by the relevant authorities to regulate the fintech boom in Saudi Arabia.
-The report further states that the governor of SAMA along with the governor of the CMA have been recently working on establishing the Fintech Saudi Hub, which will provide co-working spaces for entrepreneurs with fintech innovations while also hosting events and lectures related to the fintech field.
+Furthermore, Fintech Saudi updated its 2019 report by issuing its 2020 version, which serves as a summary of the fintech ecosystem in Saudi Arabia while highlighting the developments undertaken by the relevant authorities to regulate the fintech boom in Saudi Arabia along with the major initiatives introduced to ensure that the Saudi ecosystem is well informed in the field.

-Since fintech transactions are still governed by conventional financial transactions laws, there are no specific tax regulations that apply to fintech companies.
+However, while new licences were introduced to carry out fintech activities in Saudi Arabia, fintech transactions are still governed by conventional financial transactions laws.
+As such, there are no specific tax regulations that apply to fintech companies.
 The General Authority of Zakat and Tax generally applies zakat on local companies and tax on foreign companies.
 The zakat is calculated to be 2.5 per cent of the capital of the company, while the tax on foreign companies or foreign shareholders in a company is usually 20 per cent of the revenue of the company, as opposed to the capital.
 Thus, fintech companies will be required to pay the same amounts based on the shareholders' nationality.
 We believe that applying only a 2.5 per cent on local companies' capital and 20 per cent on foreign shareholders' revenue demonstrates the way in which tax laws in Saudi Arabia are company-friendly, which in fact means that they are fintech-friendly as well.

 i Licensing and marketing